aoliverg/MTUOC-OmegaT-plugin/README.md

-# MTUOC-OmegaT-plugin
+# MTUOC plugin for OmegaT

-A plugin for OmegaT to use the MTUOC MT engines.
+This is an OmegaT plugin for the MTUOC MT system.
+This plugin has been created based on the https://github.com/omegat-org/azure-translate-plugin.git Azure plugin for OmegaT.

+## Installation

+You can get a plugin jar file from zip distribution file.
+OmegaT plugin should be placed in `$HOME/.omegat/plugin` or `C:\Program Files\OmegaT\plugin` depending on your operating system.

+## License

+This project is distributed under the GNU general public license version 3 or later.